Better lives community fund 2020/2021

-- Expenses that have already been incurred and/or debts.
+- Expenses that have already been incurred or debts.

-All organisations will be required to submit an application form.
-The form can be downloaded here and then emailed back to the address below.
-Additional information such as bank statements and governing documents will be required and can be supplied via a web link.
+Organisations will be required to submit an application form.
+The form can be downloaded from our website and then emailed back.
+Additional information such as bank statements and governing documents will be required (a web link will be sufficient).

-All applications will undergo an initial assessment.
-Applicants may be contacted at this stage for clarification and may be asked to take part in a telephone interview, or to host a meeting at their premises.
+Applications will undergo an initial assessment.
+Applicants may be contacted at this stage for clarification, and may be asked to take part in a telephone interview, or to host a meeting at their premises.

-Applicants can expect to be informed of the outcome within two weeks of this meeting.
-Unsuccessful applicants will be provided with reasons for the decision and additional advice or information may be available on request.
+Our funding panel will consider all applications in late January 2021.
+Applicants can expect to be informed of the final outcome within two weeks of this meeting.
+Unsuccessful applicants will be provided with reasons for the decision and additional advice or information if appropriate.
 No appeals will be considered.

 How applications will be assessed